SunguochaoYeepay/data-scope2/cline_docs/systemPatterns.md

 * **Security:** Password encryption with salt and AES
 * **Extensibility:** Pluggable architecture for supporting different data source types
 * **Scalability:** Versioned APIs to ensure backward compatibility
+* **Data Masking:** Comprehensive data masking strategy with multiple masking types and customization options
+* **Query Execution:** Stateful query execution with tracking and management capabilities

 ### Architecture patterns?

 * **DDD (Domain-Driven Design):** The domain module follows DDD principles to model the business domain.
 * **Repository Pattern:** The infrastructure module uses the repository pattern to abstract data access.
 * **Facade Pattern:** The facade module provides a simplified interface to the domain layer.
+* **Strategy Pattern:** Used in the data masking implementation to support different masking strategies.
+* **Builder Pattern:** Used in model classes like QueryResult and SqlMetadata for flexible object creation.
+* **State Pattern:** Used in the QueryExecution model to track and manage query execution states.
 * **Microservices-inspired Architecture:** The modular architecture allows for independent deployment and scaling of individual modules.